Georgia College Research Day 2023

 What Are Digital Humanities Projects?

 A digital humanities project uses digital tools to investigate topics in the humanities.
-To name a few examples, DH projects may include interactive mapping, data and spatial visualization, podcasts, virtual reality, text and social network analysis, data structuring, web publishing, and much more.
+DH projects may include, but are by no means limited to, interactive mapping, data and spatial visualization, podcasts, virtual reality, text and social network analysis, data structuring, and web publishing.

 When submitting, the student must select the discipline of "Arts and Humanities," and then click on the plus sign to select “Digital Humanities.”